AcklenAvenue/competencies/dev/languages/javascript2.md

 ### Competencies:

 - You should be able to…
-    - Identify the different primitive types (undefined, null, boolean, strings, symbol, number, and object)
+    - Identify the different primitive types
     - Understand/use typeof operator
     - Understand how BigInt differs from other numbers
     - Define concepts of emptiness